logichub/brande-help-center/section-10-help/understand-product-updates.md

 **Security Updates**
 - Applied automatically
-- May require password reset [NEEDS REVIEW: whether security updates require user action]
+- May require a password reset for affected users (you'll be prompted on next login if so)
 - Increases your data safety

 ## When Updates Don't Affect You